 Sedum ‘Autumn Joy’

-What's blooming in your garden today?
-Please join us for Garden Bloggers’ Bloom Day on the 15th of each month by posting on your blog what’s blooming in your garden, and then leave a comment here so we can find you and visit to see all your pretty flowers.
+Do you have a garden full of blooms?
+Join us for Garden Bloggers’ Bloom Day on the 15th of each month by posting on your blog what’s blooming in your garden, and then leave a comment here so we can find you and visit to see all your pretty flowers.

 If you don’t have a blog, feel free to list your blooms in a comment below.